hallorant/bigmit/cocousb/README.md

 connector fits through the hole.
 This may be anywhere on the case but I show where I put it in the picture below (circled in green).
 Use care and ensure the jack fits behind the plastic (about half way up seems to work okay).
-I also recommend drilling a little small hole then the bigger one.
+I also recommend drilling a little hole then using that to guide the bigger one.

 !["CoCo 2 Rev B Case Mod"](../etc/images/coco2_rev_b_case_mod.jpg?raw=true "CoCo 2 Rev B Case Mod")